madpiano/2019-432/slides/class11/README.md

 **will be AVAILABLE SOON**.
 Those of you who didn't do as well as you might have liked will have an honors opportunity.

-## Some R Packages for ROC Curves

-On 2019-03-01, Joseph Rickert at Rviews had a [nearly-comprehensive post on R Packages for displaying ROC curves](https://rviews.rstudio.com/2019/03/01/some-r-packages-for-roc-curves/) which was very informative for me.

 ## Video of the Day

 Here's a [video we'll watch today](https://www.youtube.com/watch?time_continue=1&v=s3JldKoA0zw).